johnbcable/ebooks/Japan2023/README.md

 ### Create a MOBI

-Use your EPUB as the source for the Kindlegen tool.
+Use your EPUB as the source for the Calibre app.

     > /Applications/calibre.app/Contents/MacOS/ebook-convert Japan2023.epub Japan2023.mobi